PyBioProx/PyBioProx/paper/main.md

 ![**Fig 3 PyDist3D identifys the escape of S. aureus from LAMP-1 positive vesicles**](paper/figures/LAMP-1_Fig_121119.png)
 **Fig 3 PyDist3D identifys the escape of _S. aureus_ from LAMP-1 positive vesicles**
 **(A)** Representative examples of _S. aureus_ with strong and weak LAMP-1 associations.
 A single slice of a Z-stack is shown.
-An unshark mask pre-filtering operation has been applied to the LAMP-1 channel of these images to enable better object detection.
+An unsharp mask pre-filtering operation has been applied to the LAMP-1 channel of these images to enable better object detection.
 **(B)** All PD<sub>mean</sub> values for each detected _S. aureus_ object relative to LAMP-1 positive signal across early (1.5 hr) and late (24 hr) timepoints **(C)** The _S. aureus_ PD<sub>mean</sub> values for early and late timepoints from **(B)** displayed as a frequency distribution.

 ## Conclusion